V-Kudryashov/md-Files/AI Physics Motion – Pack 1: Locomotion/Pack1.md

 ## Introduction
 Physics Motion Pack brings ML-Agents powered, physics-based humanoid locomotion to Unity.
 The package provides inference-ready neural models, example agents and utilities for switching between motion primitives (Idle, Walk, Run, Sprint, Walk Backwards) and handling falls and get-ups.

-This project adapts DeepMimic-style motion cloning to Unity using `ArticulationBody` for improved stability and many small specialized models rather than a single monolithic network.
+This project adapts DeepMimic-style motion cloning to Unity.
+It replaces Rigidbodies with `ArticulationBody` for improved simulation stability, and adopts many small, specialized neural models (one per skill) rather than a single large network — a modular approach that simplifies scaling and reuse.
 The package focuses on inference (pretrained models) rather than training workflows.

 The model has a humanoid Rig, so the movement can be easily retargeted to another humanoid model.